WildernessLabs/Documentation/docs/Hardware/Reference/Peripherals/Servos/index.md

 ---
 layout: Hardware
-title: Controlling a Servo Using PWM
+title: Servos
+subtitle: Low-level hardware control guide.
 ---

+# Overview

-Servo motors (servos) are available in a wide range of sizes amd capabilities.
+Servo motors (servos) are available in a wide range of sizes and capabilities.
 A servo makes it easy to add controlled motion to a project.

+## Servo Components

 A typical servo has four components: